 By the way, an en excellent article on keyword research is available on the Moz.com website.

 The next field is the Override title field.
 If you leave it set to the default of No, the page title as generated by Joomla will be used (usually derived from the article title).
 However, if you want to improve it, you can set the value to Yes.
 A new field will show, allowing you to fill in an improved page title:

 Note that the page title is the field that controls the title of the snippet in Google Search.
 Often this field is referred to as the Browser Page Title.

 The field Canonical setting is used to configure you canonical URL.
 The default setting is to use the setting in the PWT SEO plugin.
 For most sites, having the plugin setting set to "Self-referencing" is optimal.
-However, in each article, you can override the setting here:
+However, in each article, you can override this::

 You can even link to custom URLs, either internal or external.

 The field Show Open Graph tags is used to specify Open Graph information.
 This controls how your page snippets will display in social media like Facebook, Twitter and Google+.
 If you leave it to No, no information will be generated.
 However, setting it to Yes opens up fields to generate it:

 Note that only the Facebook fields show in the screenshot, but Twitter and Google are also included.
 For most users, these fields will suffice.